Wearable technology: Sense-making of the data

-Today, there is a growing interest to use wearables not only for individual self-tracking, but also within corporate health and wellness programs.
-Given that wearables create a massive data trail which employers could repurpose for objectives other than health, more and more research has begun to study privacy- and security-related issues of wearables, including related to the use for surveillance of workers.
-Asha Peta Thompson founded Intelligent Textiles who create woven power banks and circuitry that can be used in e-uniforms for infantry.

 By form factor

 Wearable technology can exist in multiple different form factors.
 Popular smartwatches include the Samsung Galaxy Watch and the Apple Watch.
 A popular smart ring is the McLear Ring.
 A popular implant is the Dangerous Things NExT RFID + NFC Chip Implant, albeit such is not worn but implanted.

 Head-worn

 Glasses (including but not only smartglasses) are wearable technology that are head-worn.

 Headgear

 Headcaps, for example to measure EEG, are head-worn.
 A study indicates EEG headgear could be used for neuroenhancement, concluding that a "visual flicker paradigm to entrain individuals at their own brain rhythm (i.e. peak alpha frequency)" results in substantially faster perceptual visual learning, maintained the day following training.
 There is research into various forms of neurostimulation, with various approaches including the use of wearable technology.

 Another application may be supporting the induction of lucid dreams, albeit "better-controlled validation studies are necessary to prove the effectiveness".